giantswarm/docs/src/content/meta/glossary.md

 ## Developer environment

-In our context, a developer environment is the entity that defines the space where the developers will deploy their applications.
-It can be mapped to a Kubernetes namespace(s) or a cluster.
-The Platform capabilities like access management, security or observability are related to those environments.
+In our context, a developer environment is the entity that defines the space where developers will deploy their applications.
+It can be mapped to a Kubernetes namespace or cluster.
+Platform capabilities like access management, security, or observability are related to those environments.

 ## Managed app